Love this playful take on the old nursery rhyme — for extra credit, count all the key changes:

 “Three Soulful Mice“

-Carlton “King” Coleman (1967)
+Carlton “King” Coleman

 Zero to 180 is, frankly, puzzled as to why this fetching (and funky) arrangement by (Old) King Coleman is not more widely known.
-45 years later, an original 45 would command $36 on Ebay.
+Forty-five years later, an original 45 would command $36 on Ebay.
 So there.

-Ruppli indicates that a string of March, 1967 sessions were recorded in New York City and that the King Coleman session used a “similar band” as the preceding one with Vicki Anderson.
+Ruppli indicates that a string of March, 1967 sessions had been recorded in New York City and that the King Coleman session used a “similar band” as the preceding one with Vicki Anderson.
 The musicians for Vicki Anderson’s (ultimately unissued) recording are “probably the same” band members as the preceding James Brown session that produced “You’ve Got the Power” — and only a small number are identified:

 Ernie Hayes: trumpet & piano